My title could have read Why I Champion Conscious Empathic Leadership In Men, to emphasise the

 Leadership traits are not gender specific!

-There’s no denying the historical male/female divide however, with power and opportunity dramatically weighed towards men.
+There’s no denying the historical male/female divide however, with power and opportunity dramatically weighted towards men.
 Women have been suppressed for decades, subconsciously as well as consciously.

 This is long overdue.
 However, the harsh truth is, for a lot of (especially) older men in executive leadership positions their ingrained perceptions of the male/ female dynamic run deep.
 It takes a colossal amount of conscious effort to overturn these entrenched prejudices.